cysouw/graphicalgrammar/text/other.md

 :::

 ::: {.im #broberg1882_95}
 Indented table by Broberg [-@broberg1882: 95] to explain the sentence structure of the Danish example sentence in [@last a].
 The actual order of the words is indicated by the numbers.
 The top to bottom order in the table indicates relative modification, i.e. each indented phrase modifies the head phrase above it.
+The placement of phrase 8 (*en af Gjæsterne*) is probably a printing error, it should be placed much more to the right.
 :::

 ### Jespersen (1913) *Sprogets logik*